linsuxin/Harvard-remote-RA/README.md

 ### Week 5
 1. Reproduce [HWGQ](https://github.com/zhaoweicai/hwgq) with TensorFlow (If you want to join in one paper now, you should do this.)
+[Here](https://gist.github.com/XinDongol/14b5e6273fd8af5a3b7683947038a2eb) is my implement.
 2. Write HWGQ layer in HWGQ with Cuda.

 #### Extensive Reading (Compulsory):